e-hengirmen/Huffman-Coding/README.md

 In the first pass, the program counts usage frequency of every unique byte and creates a weighted translation tree for every used unique byte inversely proportional to its usage frequency and then writes this transformation info to the compressed file for decompression purposes

-In the second pass, the program decodes the file according to the translation tree and writes it to the newly created compressed file
+In the second pass, the program translates the file according to the translation tree and writes it to the newly created compressed file

 ### Decompressor:
 The Decompressor is a 1-pass program:
 The Decompressor first reads translation info and creates a binary tree from it.
-After this process is done, it uses this binary translation tree to translate the rest of the file
+After this process is done, it uses this binary translation tree to decode the rest of the file

 ## How does one use it?